Adding Azure DevOps Repositories

 Last updated

-NOTE: If your organization uses the Azure Active Directory (Azure AD) access management service, please let your HackerOne implementation or accounts contact know.
+NOTE: If your organization uses the access management service, please let your HackerOne implementation or accounts contact know.

 In order for our system to post feedback to your Azure pull requests, a posting user must be added to your team.